 Members are entitled to a fair and impartial investigation when in the course of the member's scope of employment, the Employer deems an investigation is necessary.
-The member may request and may receive an Administrative Investigation after receipt of notification of an Inquiry.
 The member shall be presumed innocent unless a complaint is sustained and the burden of proof shall be on the Employer.

-Egregious misconduct which may, on the first offense result in discharge includes, but is not limited to, gross disobedience or insubordination, dishonesty, chemical or alcohol intoxication at the workplace, physical misconduct, criminal conduct, abusive or lewd behavior, or abandonment of duties.
+Egregious misconduct, which may on the first offense result in discharge, includes, but is not limited to, gross disobedience or insubordination, dishonesty, chemical or alcohol intoxication while on duty (including standby duty), physical misconduct, criminal conduct, abusive or lewd behavior, or abandonment of duties.
 Nothing in this paragraph shall abridge the member's rights under the Collective Bargaining Agreement.